Managing Medicines for a Person With Alzheimer's

 As Alzheimer's gets worse, you will need to keep track of the person's medicines.
 You also will need to make sure the person takes the medicines or give the medicines to him or her.

 Some people with Alzheimer's take medicines to treat behavior problems such as restlessness, anxiety, depression, trouble sleeping, and aggression.
 Experts agree that medicines to treat behavior problems should be used only after other strategies that don't use medicine have been tried.
 Talk with the person's doctor about which medicines are safest and most effective.
 With these types of medicines, it is important to:

-Some people, especially those with late-stage Alzheimer’s, may have trouble swallowing pills.
+Some people, especially those with late-stage Alzheimer's, may have trouble swallowing pills.
 In this case, ask the pharmacist if the medicine can be crushed or taken in liquid form.
-Other ways to make sure medicines are taken safely:
+Here are other ways to make sure medicines are taken safely:

 - Keep all medications locked up.

 - Check that the label on each prescription bottle has the drug name and dose, patient's name, dosage frequency, and expiration date.